Tabrez-dev/STM32F072-UART-DMA-Low-Power-Mode/README.md

 4. **[STM32 Baremetal UART Device Driver from Scratch](https://github.com/Tabrez-dev/STM32-Baremetal-UART-Device-Driver-from-Scratch)**: A bare-metal UART driver implementation for STM32 from scratch, focusing on low-level hardware access and driver development.

+5. **[STM32 UART Flashing](https://github.com/Tabrez-dev/STM32-UART-Flashing)**: This project demonstrates how to flash firmware to an STM32 microcontroller via UART using the built-in bootloader and `stm32flash`.

 ---

 ✅ **Key Features:**